Intentional self-harm hospitalisations by method

 The classification system used to code hospital admissions data, ICD-10-AM, uses the term ‘mechanism’ to refer to the external cause of a self-inflicted injury.
 Throughout Suicide & self-harm monitoring ‘mechanism’ has been used in data visualisations, while the term ‘method’ has been used in the accompanying text.

-The line graph shows the age-specific rates of intentional self-harm hospitalisations for persons of all ages from 2008–09 to 2018–19 by method of self-harm.
-Users can also choose to view age-specific rate, numbers and proportion of hospitalisations for intentional self-harm by sex for each age group.
-From 2008–09 to 2018–19, the highest rates of intentional self-harm hospitalisations by method were for self-poisoning by drugs in the anti-epileptic, sedative-hypnotic, anti-parkinsonism and psychotropic drugs category, which for all years except 2016–17, were more than twice the rates of the second highest category, non-opioid analgesics, antipyretics and anti-rheumatics.
-The third highest rates during the 10-year period were for self-injury with sharp object.
+The line graph shows the age-specific rates of intentional self-harm hospitalisations for persons of all ages from 2008–09 to 2020–22 by method of self-harm.
+Users can also choose to view age-specific rate, numbers, and proportion of hospitalisations for intentional self-harm by sex for each age group.

 Contact with sharp objects (X78) was another common method of self-harm resulting in hospitalisation.

-Hanging was the only method of intentional self-harm that resulted in more hospitalisations of males than females in 2018–19 (556 and 261 hospitalisations, respectively).
+Hanging (X70) and Gas (X67) were the only methods of intentional self-harm that resulted in more male than female hospitalisations in 2021–22 (457 and 318 hospitalisations, and 100 and 26 hospitalisations, respectively).